metio/terraform-provider-k8s/docs/data-sources/gateway_nginx_org_nginx_proxy_v1alpha1_manifest.md

 Required:

-- `endpoint` (String) Endpoint is the address of OTLP/gRPC endpoint that will accept telemetry data.Format: alphanumeric hostname with optional http scheme and optional port.
+- `endpoint` (String) Endpoint is the address of OTLP/gRPC endpoint that will accept telemetry data.
+Format: alphanumeric hostname with optional http scheme and optional port.

 Optional:

-- `batch_count` (Number) BatchCount is the number of pending batches per worker, spans exceeding the limit are dropped.Default: https://nginx.org/en/docs/ngx_otel_module.html#otel_exporter
+- `batch_count` (Number) BatchCount is the number of pending batches per worker, spans exceeding the limit are dropped.
+Default: https://nginx.org/en/docs/ngx_otel_module.html#otel_exporter
-- `batch_size` (Number) BatchSize is the maximum number of spans to be sent in one batch per worker.Default: https://nginx.org/en/docs/ngx_otel_module.html#otel_exporter
+- `batch_size` (Number) BatchSize is the maximum number of spans to be sent in one batch per worker.
+Default: https://nginx.org/en/docs/ngx_otel_module.html#otel_exporter
-- `interval` (String) Interval is the maximum interval between two exports.Default: https://nginx.org/en/docs/ngx_otel_module.html#otel_exporter
+- `interval` (String) Interval is the maximum interval between two exports.
+Default: https://nginx.org/en/docs/ngx_otel_module.html#otel_exporter

 <a id="nestedatt--spec--telemetry--span_attributes"></a>